mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/deploying-a-local-dcos-universe/index.md

     ls -la /etc/systemd/system/dcos-local-universe-*
     ```

-1. Load the {{ model.packageRepo }} into the local Docker instance.
+1. Load the {{ model.packageRepo }} into the local Docker&reg; instance.
 This may take some time to complete.

     ```bash
     sudo docker load < local-universe.tar.gz